labstructbioinf/pLM-BLAST/README.md

 * [ Remarks ](#Remarks)

 ## Installation
-For the local use, use the `requirements.txt` file or `environment.yml` to create a new conda environment.  \
+For local use, use the `requirements.txt` or `environment.yml` file to create a an environment. \

 **pip**

 ```